Bhupanimounika22/Medicinal-leaf-predictor-app/README.md

 ## Overview

 This application predicts medicinal leaf information based on images.
-It uses React for the frontend and Flask for the backend and machine learning model deployment.
+It uses React for the frontend and Flask for the backend and  deep learning model deployment.

 ## Prerequisites